'Flow' Explores Cultural Shift Surrounding Menstruation | LatestLY

 On the other hand, some critics say that the measure could potentially perpetuate sexist attitudes and contribute to menstrual stigma.

 The exhibition also addresses public shaming of menstruation, with a powerful portrait of Donald Trump made from menstrual blood.
-It was created by Sarah Levy in response to Trump's comment against Fox News host Megyn Kelly: "There was blood coming out of her wherever," he had said, after she put him in a tight spot in a presidential TV debate in 2015.
+Sarah Levy created it in response to Trump's comment against Fox News host Megyn Kelly: "There was blood coming out of her wherever," he had said after she put him in a tight spot in a presidential TV debate in 2015.

 Period poverty

-According to an online survey in Germany, for which 1,000 women were interviewed by Plan International and WASH United in 2021, 23% of participants claimed that the monthly expenses for menstruation were a financial burden.
+According to an online survey in Germany, for which Plan International and WASH United interviewed 1,000 women in 2021, 23% of participants claimed that the monthly expenses for menstruation were a financial burden.

 Menstrual health expenses are estimated at €5-€35 ($5,50-$38,25) per month if painkillers and contraceptives are included.
 It adds up when multiplied by 450 — the average number of cycles throughout a woman's life.